keymanapp/keyboards/release/sil/sil_devanagari_romanized/README.md

 __DESCRIPTION__

-Devanagari Romanized (SIL) keyboard is designed for the languages of Nepal.
+The Devanagari Romanized (SIL) keyboard maps the Devanagari characters to their respective keys on the US English keyboard.
+The keyboard layout can be viewed by clicking on the Keyman icon and selecting the On-Screen Keyboard menu item, or by opening the Help documentation.
+This layout matches the “Devanagari Romanized (SAG)” Windows keyboard layout.

 Links
 -----